terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 then the button is clicked.
 The attribute `Text` specifies the text to be shown on the button.

-The to last buttons are disbled, because we want to reserve this functionality to users who have logged in.
-More about that later.
+The to last buttons are disbled, more about that later.

 It is always wise to often test that you have done everything right.
 To actually see our FactsVie, open `MainPage.xaml` and add `<local:FactsView></local:FactsView>` right after the comment `<!-- Place new controls here -->`.
-Also, to make it build without errors, we need to add the click-handlers.
+Also, to make it build without errors, you need to add the click-handlers.
 Open `FactsView.xaml.cs` and add this to the class:

 ```cs